 may have been exposed to asbestos as it was frequently used in brake pads and clutches.
 This has put some Motor Mechanics at risk of developing mesothelioma.

-Install, maintain and repair pipes, boilers and heating systems.
-The nature of their work means that they have to cut or drill through walls as well as cutting and assembling sections of pipe, removing and replacing damaged sections of pipe, valve and flanges etc. All of these tasks put them at risk of developing mesothelioma as pipes frequently used to be covered with asbestos lagging.
+Installed, maintained, and repaired pipes, boilers, and heating systems.
+The nature of their work means that they have to cut or drill through walls as well as cut and assemble sections of pipe, remove and replace damaged sections of pipe, valves, flanges, etc. All of these tasks put them at risk of developing mesothelioma as pipes frequently used to be covered with asbestos lagging.
 As the pipes were cut, fibres from the asbestos lagging were released into the air and inhaled by the pipefitter or plumber.

 Victims of mesothelioma are certainly not limited to the professions mentioned above.
-Our specialist mesothelioma solicitors have helped victims of this asbestos-related disease with their mesothelioma claims who have worked in many other professions including firefighters, teachers, police officers, managers and a professor.
+Our specialist mesothelioma solicitors have helped victims of this asbestos-related disease with their mesothelioma claims who have worked in many other professions, including firefighters, teachers, police officers, managers, and professors.

 There are also a number of other key issues that need to be addressed from the outset.
 If the company is still in existence, does it have sufficient assets to be in a position to discharge a judgment handed down by the courts?
-Have you been exposed to asbestos on different occasions, circumstances and/or workplaces?
-It is not unknown for companies defending claims to seek to ascertain, by way of court order, the circumstances surrounding your exposure to asbestos.
+Have you been exposed to asbestos on different occasions, circumstances, and/or in different workplaces?
+It is not unknown for companies defending claims to seek to ascertain, by way of court order, the circumstances surrounding your asbestos exposure.
 We have experienced a situation where the defendant sought a court order to examine the claimant’s boiler house flue to determine if that is where the asbestos exposure arose!

-• A nursing expert to quantify the cost of care in terms of assistance provided to a person with deteriorating health due to mesothelioma or asbestosis
+- A nursing expert quantifies the cost of care in terms of assistance provided to a person with deteriorating health due to mesothelioma or asbestosis

 Asbestosis is a serious medical condition caused by inhaling asbestos fibres, which can lead to lung damage and other respiratory problems.
 If you have been diagnosed with asbestosis or mesothelioma and believe that it is the result of exposure to asbestos in the workplace or from another source, you may be entitled to make a claim for compensation in Ireland.